microsoft/ada/README.md

 - [DmxController](DmxController/README.md) the python app that controls the big DMX par lights on the floor.
 This gets commands from the Server.
 - [RpiController](RpiController/readme.md) the C++ app that runs on the Raspberry Pis bridging the Server on the PC to the Teensys.
 Also provides some handy test menu options for manually setting colors and animations.
 - [Server](Server/readme.md) the Python app that runs on the Server PC on the 3rd floor, pushes to the RpiController and DMX controller and retrieves Sensei data from cosmosdb, and the Ada camera.
-- [Azure](Azure/readme.md) a scrip for setting up your Azure Web Pub Sub service.
+- [Azure](Azure/readme.md) a script for setting up your Azure Web Pub Sub service.
 - [EmotionDetector](EmotionDetector/readme.md) a C# project that wraps the emotion detector model, providing a COM object that is used by IPCameraGUI.
 - [IPCameraGUI](IPCameraGUI/readme.md) reads the RTSP stream from the Ada Camera and performs movement detection, face detection and EmotionDetection, sending detections to the Server.
 - [AdaKiosk](AdaKiosk/readme.md) a C# WPF app that simulates and controls Ada designed for a kiosk tablet device.